AVATOL/AvatolCVInstaller/README.md

 ###################################
 1. Got to https://github.com/AVATOL/AvatolCVInstaller

+2. Click the button that says "Clone or Download"

-2. Click the button that says "Download ZIP"
+3. Click the button that says "Download ZIP"

-3. unzip the file and then proceed with the instructions in the next section
+4. unzip the file and then proceed with the instructions in the next section4
 ###################################
 #    INSTALLING AVATOLCV
 ###################################